AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

         - Traditional graphics workloads partition the 96 KB L1/shared memory as
           - 64 KB of dedicated graphics shader RAM and
           - 32 KB for texture cache and register file spill area.
-        - Compute workloads can divide the 96 KB into
+        - Compute workloads can divide the 96 KB into (**note** that only these two caveouts are supported!)
           - 32 KB shared memory and 64 KB L1 cache, or
           - 64 KB shared memory and 32 KB L1 cache.
     - PP.19: